Xunnamius/babel-plugin-transform-rewrite-imports/README.md

 # babel-plugin-transform-rewrite-imports

-A babel plugin that reliably adds extensions to import specifiers that do not already have one, selectively replaces extensions of specifiers that do, and can even rewrite specifiers entirely if desired.
+A babel plugin that reliably adds extensions to import (and export) specifiers that do not already have one, selectively replaces extensions of specifiers that do, and can even rewrite specifiers entirely if desired.
 This plugin comes in handy in situations like transpiling TypeScript source to ESM while maintaining the ergonomic advantage of TypeScript/NodeJS extensionless imports.

-This plugin started off as a fork of [babel-plugin-transform-rewrite-imports][link-npm] that functions [more consistently][1], including support for dynamic imports, mapping between multiple extensions, and [reliably ignoring extensions that should not be replaced][2].
+This plugin started off as a fork of [babel-plugin-transform-rewrite-imports][link-npm] that functions [more consistently][1], including support for `require` and dynamic `import()`, replacing multiple extensions via mapping, and [reliably ignoring extensions that should not be replaced][2].

-This plugin is similar in intent to [babel-plugin-replace-import-extension][3] and [babel-plugin-transform-rename-import][4] but with the ability to append extensions to import specifiers that do not already have one.
+This plugin is similar in intent to [babel-plugin-replace-import-extension][3] and [babel-plugin-transform-rename-import][4] but with the ability to rewrite both `require` and dynamic `import()` statements, memoize rewrite function AST and options as globals for substantial comparative output size reduction, and append extensions to import specifiers that do not already have one.

 ## Install